sponnify/map_tournament_wiki/_tournament-info/entry-info/registration.md

 - Must be appropriate
 - Must be finalized (no placeholders)
 - Must follow osu! guidelines
+- Team names in non-English languages or non-Latin alphabets will be romanized and/or translated at staff discretion

 {: .warning }
 Admins may change inappropriate team names without notice.